 This indicator allows utilities to compare their residential charges for WW services based on an average residential bill.
-Participants included any additional costs added to the bill for residential service, such as taxes, fees, and/or surcharges.
+AWWA instructs to include any additional costs added to the bill for residential service, such as taxes, fees, and/or surcharges.
 If there was more than one rate zone, utilities were instructed to calculate the weighted average of charges of all zones.